tylerneylon/pumba/markdown/parse7.md

 ------------------------------------------------------------------------------

-This is a literate implementation of a dynamic parser that is a step toward an open compiler.
-The original file, `parse7.lua.md` is at once a valid Lua program and a valid markdown file, though you may be reading `parse7.md`, which was compiled from the original for better readability.
+This is a literate implementation of a dynamic parser.
+It's one piece of an in-progress compiler project.
+The original file, `parse7.lua.md`, is at once a valid Lua program and a valid markdown file.
+You may be reading `parse7.md`, which was compiled from the original for better readability.
 This file is meant to be as easy to read as an article, albeit a technical one.